-The speed and simplicity of bridging finance is likely to appeal to those looking to beat the looming stamp duty suspension deadline, potentially fuelling another major spike in activity.
+The speed and simplicity of bridging finance are likely to appeal to those looking to beat the looming stamp duty suspension deadline, potentially fuelling another major spike in activity.

 It is highly likely that we will start to see even more people using bridging loans to buy the properties they want quickly and take advantage of the stamp duty holiday.
 This demand will increase while mainstream lenders are unable to meet the needs of borrowers in the timeframes they require, particularly for higher-value properties where the savings could be up to £15,000.

-There would also be survey and legal costs to arrange the bridge, which are in addition to the survey and legal costs that would still be needed for the term loan.”
+There would also be survey and legal costs to arrange the bridge, which are in addition to the costs that would be needed for the loan term.